karel-burda/cpp-utils/README.md

 # Continuous Integration
 Continuous Integration is now being run Linux (with GCC 5.x) on Travis: https://travis-ci.org/karel-burda/cpp-utils.

 Compilers are set-up to treat warnings as errors and with pedantic warning level.
-Targets are built in a release mode with debug symbols and code coverage measure).
+Targets are built in release mode with debug symbols and code coverage measure).

 The project is using just one stage (because of the overhead of spawning other stages)
 * `tests (C++14)` -- cppcheck, build (linux, gcc5), tests

 Project uses [coveralls.io](https://coveralls.io/github/karel-burda/cpp-utils) for code coverage summary and [codacy](https://app.codacy.com/app/karel-burda/cpp-utils/dashboard) for the coding style and additional static analysis.